joerob-msft/microsoft-trusted-roots-vs-chrome-root-store/README.md

 ## Features

 - Downloads the latest Chrome Root Store certificate bundle directly from the Chromium source repository.
-- Retrieves the official Microsoft Trusted Root Program list (`authroots.sst`) published by Windows Update.
+- Retrieves the official Microsoft Trusted Root Program trust list by downloading `authroot.stl` via the `https://aka.ms/CTLDownload` alias and parsing its certificate entries.
 - Enriches the program data with any copies currently present in the worker's Windows trusted root stores.
-- Excludes Microsoft-issued root certificates from the comparison.
 - Presents missing certificates in a responsive, data-rich dashboard styled for modern browsers.

 ## Getting Started